 We have addressed two problems related to the efficient measurement of Pauli operators on a quantum computer in the presence of finite sampling error.
 The first is how to assemble a set of Paulis into collections in which they mutually commute, and the second is how to construct rotation circuits that enable mutually commuting Paulis to be measured simultaneously.

-For the first problem, we contribute two natural metrics, $R$ and $\hat{R}$, that justifiably measure the effectiveness of an arrangement, followed by a collecting strategy motivated by $\hat{R}$ that we call \textsc{SORTED INSERTION}.
-For the second problem, we contribute two rotation circuit constructions \textsc{CZ} and \textsc{CNOT}.
-The \textsc{CZ}-construction results in a maximum of $u_{\text{cz}}(k,n) = kn - k(k+1)/2$ two-qubit gates while the \textsc{CNOT}-construction results in a maximum of $u_{\text{cnot}}(k,n) = O(kn/\log k)$.
+For the first problem, we contribute two natural metrics, $R$ and $\hat{R}$, that justifiably measure the effectiveness of an arrangement, followed by a collecting strategy motivated by $\hat{R}$ that we call \textsc{Sorted Insertion}.
+For the second problem, we contribute two rotation circuit constructions, \textsc{CZ} and \textsc{CNOT}.
+The \textsc{CZ}-construction uses a maximum of $u_{\text{cz}}(k,n) = kn - k(k+1)/2$ two-qubit gates while the \textsc{CNOT}-construction uses a maximum of $u_{\text{cnot}}(k,n) = O(kn/\log k)$.

 We have applied our theoretical work to the task of estimating energies of molecules in the context of VQE.
-Comparison to other collecting methods shows that while \textsc{SORTED INSERTION} does not normally result in the smallest number of collections, it nearly always results in the best value of $\hat{R}$.
-We also find that, for the CZ-construction, the largest number of two-qubit gates required is typically less than the theoretical worst-case by a factor of approximately 3.5.
+Comparison to other collecting methods shows that while \textsc{Sorted Insertion} does not normally result in the smallest number of collections, it nearly always results in the best value of $\hat{R}$.
+We also find that, for the CZ-construction, the largest number of two-qubit gates required is typically less than the theoretical worst-case by a factor of about 3.5.